 *We are currently only recruiting Temple students.
-If you are a community member, please check back at a later date!
+If you are not currently a Temple student, please check back at a later date!*

 To further our research aims we are currently conducting these studies.